-\textbf{Balancing $\Reach$ and $\Path$.} As described above both $\Reach$ and $\Path$ have inherent weaknesses.
-We believe (and demonstrate in Section~\ref{sec:eval}) that $\fashion$ outputs better solutions when considering both metrics.
+As described above both $\Reach$ and $\Path$ have weaknesses.
+We demonstrate in Section~\ref{sec:eval} that $\fashion$ outputs better solutions when considering both metrics.
 We call the weighted sum of these two functions $\Hybrid$.
-This is because $\Reach$ and $\Path$ mitigate each other's weaknesses.
-However, even a joint optimization over both metrics is still heuristic.

-$\Reach$ is effective at isolating nodes that don't need to communicate.
-However, when there is a tie between two nodes that could be excluded, $\Reach$ may not make the right decision because it does not know the likelihood of reaching these nodes.
-However, $\Path$'s measure can effectively break ties on which node to remove based on the maximum likelihood path that reaches the node.
+$\Reach$ isolates nodes that do not need to communicate.
+When deciding which of two flows to route, $\Reach$ may not make the right decision as it cannot quantitatively distinguish between the risk of these flows.
+However, in this case $\Path$'s measure can break ties as it includes probability of exploitation while $\Reach$ does not.

 $\Path$ is effective at isolating nodes that have a high probability path to them.
 Yet, this measure does not account for the other nodes compromised ``on the way'' to the target node.
 By minimizing the total weighted reachable set using $\Reach$ this weakness is partially mitigated.
 Similarly, if two paths have similar probability but one contains multiple AND prerequisites, it may have a larger reachable component, enabling $\Reach$ to again break ties.